 Scutellaria baicalensis is a commonly used herbal medicine in China for treating various tumors and inflammatory diseases [9].
-Wogonoside is one of the main active constituents isolated from S. baicalensis, which has been proven to possess numerous pharmacological activities by in vivo and in vitro studies.
-However, few reports have focused on the anti-tumor effect of wogonoside.

-Therefore, we aimed to explore the anti-tumor activity of wogonoside against bladder cancer and the potential molecular mechanisms mediating this effect.
+Wogonoside, one of the main active constituents isolated from S. baicalensis, has been proven to possess numerous pharmacological activities by in vivo and in vitro studies.
+This study was aimed to explore the anti-tumor activity of wogonoside against bladder cancer and the potential molecular mechanisms mediating this effect.